The No-Fail Guide For Entrepreneurs And Product Owners

 Task automation.
 From the teachers’ perspective, AI unleashes new efficiencies, for example, by automating and streamlining routine tasks.
 For instance, machines are already capable of grading multiple-choice tests or assist school admins with enrollment.
 Some schools also use them to monitor student performance throughout a semester and identify patterns that can help teachers spot areas for improvement.
 Shortly, Artificial Intelligence is expected to contribute even more value to the automation of grading and document processing.

-While it still remains to be seen how vast the impact of AI on learning will be, research predicts that by 2021, the role of Artificial Intelligence in education will double.
+While it still remains to be seen how vast the impact of AI on learning will be, the numbers don't lie: the market for artificial intelligence (AI) in education reached USD $3.45 billion in 2023 and is anticipated to grow at a CAGR of more than 10% from to 2032.
 From automating mundane tasks to creating equal opportunities and access to learning, AI is changing the future of education, and companies in the field should start investing in AI-powered solutions now to jump the innovation bandwagon.

 Core benefit: Reinventing the entire software development paradigm from design to maintenance